jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   the terminal still shows passing tests

-Since all the tests are still passing, you can try any ideas you want until you understand what has been written so far.
-Time for a nap.
+Since all the tests are passing, you can try any ideas you want until you understand what has been written so far.
+Time for a break.

 ----

 test_duration_w_hours_and_minutes
 ========================================================

+Welcome back.
 For the ``duration`` :ref:`function<functions>` to meet the requirements, it has to accept timestamps with hours and minutes, but it currently returns the duration when given sleep and wake time hours without taking minutes into account.

 .. _test_duration_w_hours_and_minutes_red:

 red: make it fail
 --------------------------------------------------------

-I add a failing test in ``test_sleep_duration.py`` that has hours and minutes
+I will add a failing test in ``test_sleep_duration.py`` that has hours and minutes using ``test_duration_w_hours`` as a reference

 .. code-block:: python